DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-23-marketing-page-for-providers.md

 The page uses deliberately simplified screenshots so that:

-* they don’t become outdated
+- they do not become outdated
-* they succinctly support the point being made without other UI distraction
+- they succinctly support the point being made without other UI distraction